Geoffrey Fisher: Bishop of London

-In 1939 Arthur Winnington-Ingram, the long-serving Bishop of London, retired, aged 81.
-During his 38-year tenure the diocese was riven by factions and came close to disintegrating.
+In 1939, Arthur Winnington-Ingram, the long-serving Bishop of London, retired at the age of 81.
+During his 38-year tenure, the diocese was riven by factions and came close to disintegrating.
 It was clear that Winnington-Ingram's successor must be a man with a strong hand; Fisher was seen as one such, and Lang favoured his appointment.
 But although Fisher's record as an organiser and disciplinarian was well known, his theological views were not, and the Prime Minister, Neville Chamberlain, sought reassurance from Lang that Fisher was doctrinally sound.
 The archbishop told Chamberlain that Fisher was "undoubtedly a man of deep personal religion.
-His piety is that of the best type of English layman … he is very shy and humble about it (very English)".
+His piety is that of the best type of English layman ... he is very shy and humble about it (very English)".
 Chamberlain was reassured, and recommended to George VI that Fisher should succeed Winnington-Ingram.
 The King approved the appointment, but Fisher hesitated when offered it.
 He saw the great difficulties the turbulent diocese presented, and doubted his ability to unite it.
 After much private prayer, and reassurance from colleagues, he accepted and was enthroned as Bishop of London in St Paul's Cathedral in November 1939.

 The Second World War had broken out shortly before Fisher took up his London post, and from September 1940 the city suffered nightly bombing.
 Twenty-three Wren City churches were bombed by 1941, some beyond repair.
 Urgent action was needed to deal with devastated parishes.
 Fisher took the lead in the church assembly and in the House of Lords and the resulting measure was largely his work.
 Webster writes that Fisher showed courtesy, skill, and determination in "defeating ultra-conservative attitudes which would have prevented any episcopal intervention even in severely blitzed areas".